Jacky Jhaj

-Jaskarn "Jacky" Jhaj (born October 1985) is a British convicted sex offender who has conducted a number of public stunts, mostly involving children, which have received high-profile media coverage due to their bizarre nature.
+Jaskarn "Jacky" Jhaj (born 1985) is a British convicted sex offender who has conducted a number of public stunts, mostly involving children, which have received high-profile media coverage due to their bizarre nature.

 In June 2025, Jhaj was the subject of controversy when he was arrested at the Disneyland Paris resort during a mock "wedding" to a 9-year-old girl.

 Biography

 2016 conviction and subsequent incidents

 He was convicted in 2016 of four counts of sexual activity with two 15-year-old girls having pretended to be a film producer.
 Jhaj had driven near schools in Hounslow in west London claiming to be a Hollywood film producer and offering alcohol.
 He was sentenced to four years in prison.
 He is on the sex offenders register.

 In 2023 Jhaj staged a mock film premiere in Leicester Square involving girls who were hired to pose as fans.
 The children had been instructed to "cry, far-reach and faint" for Jhaj by the casting agency that had hired them.

+In March 2024, Jhaj paid £10,000 to child actors to stage a mock funeral at London Oratory for a missing Latvian man, posing as his brother and using a fake Russian death certificate.

 Jhaj was arrested in June 2024 after being witnessed talking to young girls in east London outside a dance school.
 He also filmed them and took photos without the consent of their parents.